 - While individuals are responsible for most data creation (70 percent), 80 percent of all data is stored by enterprises.

 In 2005 alone, 136 data breaches were reported by the Privacy Rights Clearinghouse.
 More than 4,500 data breaches have been made public since 2005, with more than 816 million individual records breached.
-In actuality, this number is much higher, as the total number of records breached reported by the Privacy Rights Clearinghouse includes breach reports for which the number of records breached is unknown.
-Additionally, the Privacy Rights Clearinghouse is not a comprehensive compilation of all breach data, so the actual total records breached as a result of data breaches is likely substantially higher.
+Because the Privacy Rights Clearinghouse reports on breaches for which the number of records breached is unknown and is not a comprehensive compilation of all breach data, the actual total records breached as a result of data breaches is likely substantially higher.
 For instance, the 2015 Verizon Data Breach Investigations Report covered over 2,100 data breaches in which more than 700 million records were exposed for the year 2014 alone.

 Data Breaches Have Become Larger in Number and Impact

 Several experts and other media outlets have attempted to name the largest data breaches in history.
 According to Statista, which reports on the number of data breaches and records exposed in the United States since 2005, the number of cyber attacks is on an upward trend.
-In 2005, for instance, 157 data breaches were reported in the U.S., with 66.9 million records exposed.
-In 2014, 783 data breaches were reported, with at least 85.61 million total records exposed, representing an increase of nearly 500 percent over 2005.
+In 2005, 157 data breaches were reported in the U.S., with 66.9 million records exposed.
+In 2014, 783 data breaches were reported, with at least 85.61 million total records exposed, representing an increase of nearly 500 percent from 2005.
+That number more than doubled in three years to 1,579 reported breaches in 2017.
 And those are Statista’s numbers, which are somewhat conservative when compared to the Verizon DBIR or other industry-standard data breach reports.

-The trend is not consistently on an uphill slope, however.
+The trend is not increasing consistently, however.
 In 2009, for example, the number of total data breaches reported in the U.S. dropped to 498, from 656 in 2008.
 That said, the total number of individual records exposed increased sharply, from 35.7 million in 2008 to 222.5 million in 2009.
 These figures indicate that while fewer breaches occurred, the individual breaches were larger, resulting in a greater number of records exposed per breach.

 There was also a decline in the number of data breaches reported between 2010 and 2011, with 662 data breaches reported in 2010, and 419 data breaches reported in 2011.
 Since 2011, however, the number of data breaches reported in the United States has been rising steadily: